Search the collection

 6 beads, mainly shell and one faience wadjet eye.
 From Armant context 1600 (surface finds).
 6x22mm

 Two small circular beads or spindle whorls.
-One Is made of black ebony or obsidian with a gold-paint (cont.)
+One is made of glass (?) with a gold-painted design arou (cont.)